fizzbee-io/website/content/design/examples/two_phase_commit_actors.md

 ```

-Run the following code in the playgroud.
+Run the following code in the playground.
 "Run in playground" will open the snippet in the playground.
 Then, click "Enable whiteboard" checkbox and click Run.
 {{< figure src="https://storage.googleapis.com/fizzbee-public/website/tutorials/img/EnableWhiteboardAndRun.png" alt="Enable whiteboard and Run" caption="The screenshot of the playground highlighting the Enable whiteboard and Run steps" >}}